sesp13/react-zero-expert/08-journal-app/README.md

 ---

-## Important
+## Environment management

-If you want to test this project you must create the file `keys/cloudinary.config.js`.
-You can use the `keys/cloudinary-sample.config.js` to see the required structure of this file
+You can use the file `example.env` to see the structure of the requried variables to setup this project.
+To run the main app you must create the file `.env` in the root folder, to run the tests you must create the file `test.env` in the root folder.
+The main app and the testing uses a diferent file for environments